bufferapp/android-guidelines/project_style_guidelines.md

         }
     }

-This makes statements easier to read and removes the unecessary extra lines from the nested clauses.
+This makes statements easier to read and removes the unnecessary extra lines from the nested clauses.

 ####2.2.9.4 Ternary Operators